 Praise and thanksgiving are at the heart of everything we do, and we reach out actively to our neighbours and the community to offer support and fellowship to all who want.
 Feel free to browse our website or come on down to see us.
-If you have any questions about our activities, or you just want to talk to someone, you can find my contact details at the top of the page.
+If you have any questions about our activities, or you just want to talk to someone, you can find contact details at the top of the page.

 If you are interested in baptism, confirmation, Bible study or have something you want to talk over with someone, please get in touch and we’ll be delighted to help.

-Although we are currently without an incumbent we see this as a challenge to which we are responding positively so as to maintain St John’s as a centre for Christian worship for the people of our parish and to continue:
+We are responding positively so as to maintain St John’s as a centre for Christian worship for the people of our parish and to continue:

 Our Electoral Roll has increased dramatically since 2013 with the complete renewal of the roll.